-Neutral Response A response of Inc or NotSuitable.
-Matrix The material acquired by an item of footwear that is subsequently transferred to a substrate upon contact.
-The matrix can be either wet or dry in origin (e.g., blood or dust, respectively).
-Outsole The bottom portion of the footwear that comes into contact with the ground.
-ASB: "The bottom portion of the footwear that comes into contact with the substrate."
 ASB: "A specific pattern or arrangement of elements on an outsole typically associated with a manufacturer and having a name and/or Outsole Design style number."
 ULTR: "The manufactured pattern on the bottom of a footwear item."
-The dimensions, shape, spacing and relative positions of the outsole design elements.
-Physical size is not synonymous with the a manufacturer's shoe size.
-Physical Size ASB: "The dimensions, shapes, spacing and relative positions of the footwear outsole design components and tire tread blocks (not the same as the manufacturer's footwear or tire size).
+Physical Size The dimensions, shape, spacing and relative positions of the outsole design elements.
+Physical size is not synonymous with the manufacturer's shoe size.
+ASB: "The dimensions, shapes, spacing and relative positions of the footwear outsole design components and tire tread blocks (not the same as the manufacturer's footwear or tire size).
 Physical size is a class characteristic."
 ULTR: "The size, shape, spacing and relative position of the outsole design components on a footwear item."
-Probable Conclusion A response of HighAssn or NonAssn .
-A feature on a footwear outsole resulting from random events (e.g., cuts, tears, holes, and or attached debris).
+Probable Conclusion A response of HighAssn or NonAssn.
+Randomly Acquired Characteristics (RACs) A feature on a footwear outsole resulting from random events (e.g., cuts, tears, holes, and or attached debris).
 The position, orientation, shoe size, and shape of these characteristics contribute to the uniqueness of the shoe outsole.
 Also described as "identifying characteristics."
 ASB: "A feature on a footwear outsole or tire tread resulting from interaction with an object(s) including, but not limited to: cuts, scratches, tears, holes, stone holds, abrasions and the acquisition of debris.
-The position, orientation, size and shape of these Randomly Acquired characteristics differentiate a footwear outsole or tire tread from other footwear outsoles or tire tread with similar class Characteristics (RACs) characteristics.
-Randomly acquired characteristics are essential for an identification of a particular item of footwear or tire as the Characteristics (NACS) source of an impression."
+The position, orientation, size and shape of these characteristics differentiate a footwear outsole or tire tread from other footwear outsoles or tire tread with similar class characteristics.
+Randomly acquired characteristics are essential for an identification of a particular item of footwear or tire as the source of an impression."
 ULTR: "A feature (e.g., a cut, a scratch, a tear, a hole, or a stone hold) on the outsole of a footwear item acquired through random events.
 The position, orientation, size, and shape of these characteristics can be used to differentiate one footwear outsole from another when those outsoles share the same class characteristics.
 One or more 'randomly acquired characteristics' are required for the 'source identification' of a known footwear item to a questioned impression."
-The precision or consistency of conclusions (without regard to accuracy) that included repeatability (intra-examiner agreement) and reproducibility (inter examiner agreement).
-Reliability We generally refer explicitly to "repeatability" and "reproducibility" and minimize our use of "reliability" because while many authors use the term as we do, some authors use it to mean "consistently accurate" (e.g. [27]) or others use it as synonymous with "accurate" (see [28] for discussion).
+Reliability The precision or consistency of conclusions (without regard to accuracy) that included repeatability (intra-examiner agreement) and reproducibility (inter examiner agreement).
+We generally refer explicitly to "repeatability" and "reproducibility" and minimize our use of "reliability" because while many authors use the term as we do, some authors use it to mean "consistently accurate" (e.g. [3]) or others use it as synonymous with "accurate" (see [4] for discussion).
 Substrate The surface upon which a shoe makes contact, such as tile, wood, or carpet.
-Also includes doors, counters, paper products or any Substrate surface on which a shoe may leave a mark.
+Also includes doors, counters, paper products or any surface on which a shoe may leave a mark.
 Superimposition A comparison method performed by placing one object over the other.
-Superimposition ASB: "A visual comparison performed by placing one object over the other."
+ASB: "A visual comparison performed by placing one object over the other."
 SWGTREAD Scientific Working Group for Shoeprint and Tire Tread Evidence.
 True Negative (TN) A conclusion of Excl on a nonmated QKset.
 True Negative Rate (TNR) The proportion of nonmated responses that resulted in true negatives.
 True Positive (TP) A conclusion of ID on a mated QKset.
 True Positive Rate (TPR) The proportion of mated responses that resulted in true positives.
-Erosion of the surfaces of a footwear outsole during use.
-Wear ASB: "Erosion of the surfaces of a footwear outsole or tire tread during use."
+Wear Erosion of the surfaces of a footwear outsole during use.
+ASB: "Erosion of the surfaces of a footwear outsole or tire tread during use."
 ULTR: "The position and degree of erosion on the outsole of a footwear item."